quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Client Address Validation Procedure

 QUIC uses token-based address validation.
 Any time the server wishes to validate a client address, it provides the client with a token.
-If the client is able to return that token, it proves to the server that it received the token.
+As long as the token cannot be easily guessed (see {{token-integrity}}), if the client is able to return that token, it proves to the server that it received the token.

 During the processing of the cryptographic handshake messages from a client, TLS will request that the transport make a decision about whether to proceed based